BasicWolf/archived-kaylee/doc/tutorial/configuration.rst

 .. _tutorial-configuration:

-Step X: Configuring the Application
+Step 4: Configuring the Application
 ===================================

 Kaylee's reads the configuration from a `.py` file.
 We can utilize the same